The certificate begins on February 13, 2019 and concludes on June 6, 2019.

 There are three mandatory in-person days that are required for the successful completion of the Certificate.
 In-person days will be held in Calgary on February 13-14, 2019 and in Edmonton on June 6, 2019.

 Online sessions will be held on Thursdays from 12:00pm – 1pm MST.
 This is for synchronous sessions only – asynchronous material is completed at the learner’s convenience.

 The full cost of the certificate is $1500.
-Subsidization is available for Alberta learners to substantially reduce the financial burden and support capacity development of clinical trial staff in Alberta.
-Alberta SPOR SUPPORT Unit subsidization will reduce the learner cost to $300.
+Subsidization is applied to the cost for Alberta learners to substantially reduce the financial burden and support capacity development of trial staff in Alberta.
+Alberta SPOR SUPPORT Unit subsidization will reduce learner cost to $300.
 Proof of Alberta residency may be requested.

 Applicants should possess a bachelor’s degree in a related field or have equivalent experience in health or health research.
 While the content may be more challenging for an individual not yet working in the field of clinical trials, it may provide a career advantage for those who are willing to put in the work and seeking to apply to clinical trials positions.

 The content is well suited for individuals in the early years of their work in clinical trials, but is valuable for anyone looking for a comprehensive review of clinical trial regulations and conduct, while offering the connection to patient-oriented research.
 This is the first clinical trials training in Canada to make this connection and is valuable for anyone in this field.